 Sometimes the meeting is just for an hour or two.
 Other times I travel for a while with the people I meet.

-So, in addition to meeting people from other countries as I travel I also meet people of a completely different age cohort – which is like another culture unto itself.
-It makes me feel somewhat ageless.
+So, in addition to meeting people from other countries and cultures as I travel I also meet people of completely different age cohorts – which are also like other cultures as well.

 I love it!

-Tours Promote Ageless Travel
+Ageless Solo Travel